-- A minimum of one PSO must be on duty observing for listed species at all times that noiseproducing equipment <180 kHz is operating, or the survey vessel is actively transiting during daylight hours (i.e., from 30 minutes prior to sunrise and through 30 minutes following sunset).
+- A minimum of one PSO must be on duty looking for listed species when noise-producing equipment operating below 180 kHz is deployed, or the survey vessel is actively transiting during daylight hours (i.e., from 30 minutes prior to sunrise and through 30 minutes following sunset).
+If an ESAlisted species are observed within the Clearance or Shutdown Zones, those occurrences will be documented.
 Two PSOs must be on duty during nighttime operations.
-A PSO schedule showing that the number of PSOs used is sufficient to effectively monitor the affected area for the project (e.g., surveys) and record the required data must be included.. - PSOs will be employed by a third-party observer provider and will have no tasks other than to conduct observational effort, collect data, and communicate with and instruct relevant vessel crew with regard to the presence of marine mammals and mitigation requirements (including brief alerts regarding maritime hazards).
+A PSO schedule showing that the number of PSOs used is sufficient to effectively monitor the affected area for the project (e.g., surveys) and record the required data must be included. - PSOs will be employed by a third-party observer provider and will have no tasks other than to conduct observational effort, collect data, and communicate with and instruct relevant vessel crew with regard to the presence of marine mammals and mitigation requirements (including brief alerts regarding maritime hazards).
 At least one PSO aboard each acoustic source vessel will have a minimum of 90 days at-sea experience working as a PSO during a geophysical survey, with no more than 18 months elapsed since the conclusion of the at-sea experience.
 This lead PSO will coordinate duty schedules and roles for the PSO team and serve as primary point of contact for the vessel operator.
 The responsibility of coordinating duty schedules and roles may instead be assigned to a shore-based, third-party monitoring coordinator.
-To the maximum extent practicable, the lead PSO will devise the duty schedule such that experienced PSOs are on duty with those

-PSOs with appropriate training but who have not yet gained relevant experience.
+To the maximum extent practicable, the lead PSO will devise the duty schedule such that experienced PSOs are on duty with those PSOs with appropriate training but who have not yet gained relevant experience.